- 3/31/2015: Clinical Trials Innovation - Opportunities and Challenges Coming Soon

 Hosted by Nancy Lin

-Nancy Lin is an emerging trends and business consultant.
-She is also a certified executive coach at Change Agent SF (www.changeagentsf.com), helping leaders transform the way they look at their business and leadership.
-Nancy brings to her show a strong understanding of business, having worked in marketing for Yahoo, DHL, Johnson & Johnson and Pepsi.
-Her insightful probing approach and passion to unleash potential helped companies uncover hidden opportunities, topple conventional thinking and achieve high growth in US and international markets.
-Through the radio show, she continues to encourage innovative thinking and empowers the audience to overcome their business challenges.
+Nancy Lin is an executive coach, a business consultant and the founder of Change Agent SF (www.changeagentsf.com).
+She works with leaders at fast-growing companies to transform the way they look at their business and leadership.
+She helps companies align people strategy with their business strategy.
+Nancy brings to her executive coaching and podcast a strong understanding of business, having worked for Yahoo, DHL, Johnson & Johnson and Pepsi.
+Her insightful probing approach and passion to unleash potential helped companies uncover hidden opportunities, topple conventional thinking and achieve growth in US and international markets.
+Through the online radio show, she continues to encourage innovative thinking and empowers the audience to overcome their business challenges.

-Her diverse experience also includes international development work, training impoverished farmers in rural Tanzania and expanding professional midwifery education for young indigenous women in Mexico.
+Nancy’s diverse experience also includes international development work, training impoverished farmers in rural Tanzania and expanding professional midwifery education for young indigenous women in Mexico.
 She is a motivational speaker and has spoken at Google, Visa and HP.
-Some of her articles are available at www.BizrRinvention.com.
+Some of her articles are available at BizReinvention dot com.